Tue 20th Nov 2018

 Case study: Tom Woodhouse - from trainee to partner

-Tom Woodhouse describes how he was supported as a graduate trainee and rapidly rose to become partner with Page White and Farrer.
+Tom Woodhouse describes how he was supported as a graduate trainee and rapidly rose to become partner with Page White Farrer.

 Name: Tom Woodhouse